 Determination of Need

 The NHAP scholarship is an annual award.
 Award determination and potential scholarship amounts are calculated annually based on an applicant’s financial and educational circumstances.
-Renewal applicants are given a preference, but scholarship awards are not guaranteed, as circumstances of an applicant may change from year to year.
+Renewal applicants are given a preference, but scholarship awards are not guaranteed as circumstances of an applicant may change from year to year.
 The maximum award amount is $8,000.
-All award notifications will be mailed by the end of April 2017.
+All award notifications will be sent by the end of April 2018.
 The number of years a student is eligible for an award is limited and based upon the degree the student is pursuing.

 Community Service Requirement